zukunft/zukunft.com/docs/llm/pending_prio_2.md

 4. The 2-decimal check is too coarse for the small bounds.
 At 2 decimals, numbers such as 0.004, 0.025, -0.032 and 0.0003 are hardly checked.
 The education high bound 1.375 → 1.38 only just passes, on half-up rounding.
 5. Stale test data: src/test/php/create/test_values.php:771 still uses the old populism loss of 23.8.
 It is in-memory test data, so it doesn't break anything, but it no longer matches the start page.
 6. The formula snapshots grow with each problem file. change_formula_wf15 and del_formula_wf16 went from 48 to 156 table rows, because the formula page lists every result.
 Each further problem file adds about 18 rows to about 15 snapshots.
+7. Three existing values changed their words, not just their location.
+The solution values of biased information and black-box AI gained decisions, and disinformation's gained public discourse.
+A fresh import is fine.
+An existing database would keep the old value under its old group next to the new one, so a re-import there leaves three orphan values unless the database is reset.
+8. Citizen participation has the same weakness as item 2 in pending_prio_2.md.
+Its loss reduction of 0.5 only restates an assumed input.
+That item currently names only market power and wealth concentration.
+9. The GDP mismeasurement loss reduction of 1.0 depends on the chosen end of the range.
+It divides by the new upper-end value 0.0011; the existing lower end 0.0005 would give 2.2.
+The new value carries high, while the existing 0.0005 value carries no low.
+10. The effort factors are now spread wide.
+Black-box AI 90.9, disinformation 34.3 and citizen participation 33.3 person years per trillion EUR, against 1.25 to 16 elsewhere.
+They are placeholders, but the spread shows that effort isn't really proportional to the loss.
+11. The pending_prio_2.md change is your typo fix ("paghe" → "page").
+It's fine to include.

 ## view